matt-sd-watson/matt-sd-watson/README.md

 I am a bioinformatician with the [Gaiti Lab](https://www.gaitilab.com/) and an aspiring data scientist with experience in:

-♋ cancer genomics
+♋ cancer genomics \
-🐛 public health pathogen analysis
+🐛 public health pathogen analysis \
-💻 single cell transcriptomics
+💻 single cell transcriptomics \

+🎓 Pursuing an MSc. in Data Science, University of Texas at Austin

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=matt-sd-watson)](https://github.com/matt-sd-watson/github-readme-stats)